 In between receiving a decoration in Kosovo and honorary citizenship in Albania, Walker took political positions that could make both Thaci and EULEX nervous.
 Walker expressed support for Albin Kurti, the young leader of the radical nationalist “Self-Determination” movement (Vetëvendosje), which is gaining support with its advocacy of independence from EU governance as well as in favor of “natural Albania”, meaning a Greater Albania composed of Albania, Kosovo and parts of southern Serbia, much of Macedonia, a piece of Montenegro and even northern Greece.
 Was Walker on a talent-scouting mission in view of replacing the increasingly disgraced Thaci?
 If Kurti is the new favorite, a U.S.-chosen replacement could cause even more trouble in the troubled Balkans.

 The West, that is, the United States, the European Union and NATO may be able to agree on a “curse on both their houses” approach, concluding that the Serbs they persecuted and the Albanians they helped are all barbarians, unworthy of their benevolent intervention.
 What they will never admit is that they chose, and to a large extent created, the wrong side in a war for which they bear criminal responsibility.
 And whose devastating consequences continue to be borne by the unfortunate inhabitants of the region, whatever their linguistic and cultural identity.

-Diana Johnstone is author of Fools’Crusade: Yugoslavia, NATO and Western Delusions.
+About the author: Diana Johnstone is the author of Fools’Crusade: Yugoslavia, NATO and Western Delusions.